 Image 12 – Fracture of Shaft of Humerus In Distal Part – Xray

-Fracture of shaft of humerus in distal part of humerus in an adult skeleton.
+Fracture of shaft of the humerus in distal part of the humerus in an adult skeleton.

 Image 13 – Xray of Comminuted Fracture Of Shaft of Humerus

-Fracture humerus xray in 38 year old female who got this injury in motor vehicle accident.
+Fracture humerus xray in 38 year old female who got this injury in a motor vehicle accident.